-The Trustee is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) promulgated under the Securities and Exchange Act of 1934, as amended.
+The Trustee is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rule 13a-15(f) promulgated under the Exchange Act.
 Internal control over financial reporting is a process to provide reasonable assurance regarding the reliability of financial reporting for external purposes in accordance with the modified cash basis of accounting.
 The Trustee conducted an evaluation of the effectiveness of the Trust's internal control over financial reporting based on the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on the Trustee's evaluation under the framework in Internal Control-Integrated Framework (2013), the Trustee concluded that the Trust's internal control over financial reporting was effective as of December 31, 2014.
-The independent registered public accounting firm of Ernst & Young LLP, as auditors of the statements of assets, liabilities, and trust corpus, and the related statements of distributable income and changes in trust corpus for the year ended December 31, 2014, has audited the Trust's internal control over financial reporting, which is included in this Item 9A.
+Based on the Trustee's evaluation under the framework in Internal Control-Integrated Framework (2013), the Trustee concluded that the Trust's internal control over financial reporting was effective as of December 31, 2015.
+The independent registered public accounting firm of Ernst & Young LLP, as auditors of the statements of assets, liabilities, and trust corpus, and the related statements of distributable income and changes in trust corpus for the year ended December 31, 2015, has audited the Trust's internal control over financial reporting, which is included in this Item 9A.